-In addition, there continues to be an increase in the use of representation and warranty insurance in private M&A transactions (see question 29).
+There continues to be an increase in the use of representation and warranty insurance in private M&A transactions.
 Use of the insurance typically leads to negotiation of superior purchase agreement terms for the buyer, as the seller's exposure is either limited or eliminated altogether.
 Private equity sellers in particular often insist on 'no-seller indemnity' deals in which representations and warranties expire at closing and there is no ongoing exposure.
-In addition to the use of representation and warranty insurance, there continues to be a general increase in 'public company-style' deals, in which there is no post-closing indemnity liability for the sellers.
+In addition to the use of representation and warranty insurance, there continues to be a general increase in 'public company-style' deals, in which there is no postclosing indemnity liability for the sellers.